aradar46/aradar46.github.io/_posts/2024-11-24-Small-light-challanges.md

 - [ ] Draw or paint something
 - [ ] Learn to fold origami
 - [ ] Watch a documentary about a new topic
-- [ ] Take a photo walk in your area
+- [ ] Take a photo walk in my area
 - [ ] Write a handwritten letter to someone
 - [ ] Attend a free workshop or class
 - [ ] Visit a farmer's market
 - [ ] Go for a long walk without headphones
 - [ ] Have a picnic in a park
-- [ ] Donate something you no longer use
+- [ ] Donate something I no longer use
 - [ ] Watch the clouds and identify shapes
 - [ ] Do a random compliment challenge for a day
-- [ ] Learn to whistle or snap your fingers
+- [ ] Learn to whistle or snap my fingers
-- [ ] Visit a historical landmark near you
+- [ ] Visit a historical landmark near me
-- [ ] Learn 10 genre of music
+- [ ] Learn 10 genres of music
 - [ ] Try geocaching or a treasure hunt app
-- [ ] Write down your top 10 favorite memories
+- [ ] Write down my top 10 favorite memories
 - [ ] Stargaze and learn a constellation
 - [ ] Plan a fun activity for someone else
 - [ ] Spend a day speaking only in positive words